orioncrocker/dsssg/src/posts/linux/secure-your-ssh-server.md

 	Invalid user visiteur from 59.152.237.118 port 46436 Invalid user aaaaa from 103.212.120.87 port 58578

-This kind of attack is especially effective on machines with default parameters such as `admin` and `password`, or in the case of default raspberry pis, `pi` and `rapsberry`.
 Clearly, there are a LOT Of machines attempting to beat down the door and get inside.
-As you can see, none of them really have a clue as to which username or port to specify, almost every connection attempt is effectively throwing data at a wall and hoping something will stick.
+As you can see, none of them really have a clue as to which username, password, or port to specify, almost every connection attempt is effectively throwing data at a wall and hoping something will stick.
 Eventually, given enough time, something might.
 Thankfully, you can have peace of mind by following a few of these simple steps.